walchko/rpi-server/readme.md

 command line, web server (node), and file sharing (samba)
 - PiOLED is in the software folder

+## Changes

+- **Version 4**
+    - Using all metric M2 and M3 screws now
+    - Cut out the front so you can get to the SD card easier
+    - Embedded nuts in the design, so they aren't sticking up on the top
+    - Updated the LCD script
+        - Linux release name
+        - Added kernel version
+        - Heartbeat is only 1 character now
+- **Version 3**
+    - Raised the pi up higher on the pillars
+    - Centered the pi in the middle of the bracket
+    - Skeletonize the design so it doesn't use so much plastic
+- **Version 2**
+    - Added a script for Adafruit's LCD

 # MIT License

 **Copyright (c) 2019 Kevin Walchko**